President and Chief Executive Officer, U.S. News & World Report

 Holiber returned to work with Mortimer Zuckerman again in 1999, this time as publisher of The Atlantic Monthly.
 He was then appointed publisher of U.S. News before becoming its president and CEO in 2004.
 Holiber and his executive team transformed the U.S. News brand to a digital business model.
 The vertical businesses that U.S. News operates in are: Money, Health, Automotive, Travel, Education and Policy – providing information where life decisions are made through a combination of advice, rankings and research content.

-In addition to his role at US News, Holiber was also chief executive officer of the New York Daily News from August 2010 until it’s recent sale last September.
-As CEO, Holiber developed a multi-faceted strategy taking Daily News’s web site national with Daily News now reaching over 50 million unique visitors.
+In addition to his role at US News, Holiber was chief executive officer of the New York Daily News from August 2010 until it’s sale in September 2017.
+As CEO, Holiber developed a multi-faceted strategy taking Daily News’s web site national reaching over 50 million unique visitors.
 Holiber and his team also developed a local small business digital solutions company and a commercial printing division of over 80 local newspapers as clients.
-After concluding his stint at NYDN, Holiber is focusing all his efforts on US News.